I. POLICY STATEMENT

 V. IMPLEMENTATION RESPONSIBILITIES

-The Board of Education hereby directs the Chief Executive Officer to update the administrative procedure addressing bullying, harassment, and intimidation consistent with Maryland's Model Policy Prohibiting Bullying, Harassment or Intimidation and to provide information to parents, students, and employees to ensure implementation.
-At the Board of Education’s first meeting in January of each year, the Chief Executive Officer shall provide to the Board of Education a summary report of Bullying, Harassment, or Intimidation Reporting forms that were filed in the previous year to assist the Board of Education in complying with the reporting requirements of MD Code, Education, § 7-424(e)(1).
+The Board of Education hereby directs the Superintendent to update the administrative procedure addressing bullying, harassment, and intimidation consistent with Maryland's Model Policy Prohibiting Bullying, Harassment or Intimidation, and to provide information to parents, students, and employees to ensure implementation.
+At the Board of Education’s first meeting in January of each year, the Superintendent/designee shall provide to the Board a summary report of Bullying, Harassment, or Intimidation Reporting forms that were filed in the previous school year to assist the Board of Education in complying with the reporting requirements of MD Code, Education, § 7-424(e)(1).

 VI.
 REFERENCES